QUEST HOUSE is a project of Empowerment WORKS

 Through fiscal sponsorship and collaboration with this amazing non-profit, we are able to accept tax-free donations.

-A: Quest House is organized by Meiko Xavier, a transmasculine individual that has been transitioning for 13 years, and went through this surgically assisted ceremony himself in 2016.
+A: Quest House is primarily organized by Meiko Xavier, a transmasculine individual that has been transitioning for 14 years, and went through this surgically assisted ceremony himself in 2016.